 To top things off, William Optics has included their signature diffraction spikes Bahtinov mask in the lens cap.
 This feature is handy for DSLR astrophotography imaging sessions when you need to quickly and accurately confirm the focus of your target.
 You simply need to aim the telescope towards a bright star to create the diffraction spike pattern.

-You may have also noticed the color matched steel William Optics Vixen style base attached the iOptron SkyGuider Pro.
-This base mount also fits the Sky-Watcher Star Adventurer, and adds some serious stability to and improved aesthetics over the original base.
+You may have also noticed the color-matched steel William Optics Vixen style base attached to the iOptron SkyGuider Pro.
+This base mount also fits the Sky-Watcher Star Adventurer Pro and adds some serious stability to and improved aesthetics over the original base.
 The package also includes a 4.5″ red extension bar for the counterweight, that I regretfully forgot to install before filming the video.

 You may be asking yourself if there are alternatives to the RedCat to consider, with a comparable optical design and size.
 Although the Vixen FL55 does not share a Petzval design, it is an ultra-wide field fluorite refactor with a 55mm lens diameter.
 The focal length of the Vixen FL55 is 239mm, with a focal ratio of F/4.3 (with the optional reducer used).
 The Vixen model does not include a carry case, Bahtinov mask in the price, and requires an additional reducer for maximum usefulness.